Gokyo Lake Trek-13 days

 What's included

-• Airport picks up and drops off by private vehicle
+• International Airport picks up and drops off by private vehicle

 • Sagarmatha National Park Entry Permit.